xmos/sw_usb_audio/doc/rst/quick.rst

 XMOS XTC Development Tools
 --------------------------

-The `XMOS XTC Tools` provide everything you need to develop applications for `xCORE multicore microcontrollers` and can be downloaded, free of charge, from: http://www.xmos.com/software-tools.
+The `XMOS XTC Tools` provide everything you need to develop applications for `xcore multicore microcontrollers` and can be downloaded, free of charge, from: http://www.xmos.com/software-tools.

 The `XMOS XTC Tools` make it easy to define real-time tasks as a parallel system.
 They come with standards compliant C and C++ compilers,